worldbank/double-jeopardy-in-llms/README.md

 <br>

-## Data sources
+## Data sources and APIs

 This section provides an overview of the datasets and APIs used in the paper.

-- FLORES-200 and FLORES+: A multilingual dataset covering 100 languages, with 1,000 sentences per language.
+- [FLORES-200 and FLORES+](https://github.com/facebookresearch/flores): A multilingual dataset covering 100 languages, with 1,000 sentences per language.
 Used for evaluating translation quality and computing the tokenization premium relative to English.
-- Ethnologue: Provides linguistic data, including the number of speakers, geographic distribution, and writing systems.
+- [Ethnologue](https://www.ethnologue.com/): Provides linguistic data, including the number of speakers, geographic distribution, and writing systems.
 We use Ethnologue to estimate the number of speakers for each language.
-- World Development Indicators (WDI): Contains socio-economic data at the country level.
+- [World Development Indicators (WDI)](https://datacatalog.worldbank.org/dataset/world-development-indicators): Contains socio-economic data at the country level.
 Specifically, we use the GDP per capita in current US\$ (NY.GDP.PCAP.CD) and the annual population growth rates (SP.POP.GROW) indicators to compute the population-weighted GDP for each language and for aligning population estimates to 2022 based on historical figures from Ethnologue.
-- OpenAI GPT-4o and GTP-4 Turbo APIs: Used to assess the reduced utility of LLMs for non-English speakers.
+- [OpenAI GPT-4o and GTP-4 Turbo APIs](https://openai.com/api/): Used to assess the reduced utility of LLMs for non-English speakers.
 We applied translation with different prompting methods to generate reference translations for FLORES sentences.
 The LLM translated non-English sentences into English, with the original English sentences serving as a benchmark for evaluating translation quality.

-## Code
+## Notebooks

 This section provides a listing and brief description of the notebooks used to generate inputs for the paper.